Note 1 - Summary of Significant Accounting Policies

 Property, Plant and Equipment

 Property, plant and equipment are stated at cost, net of accumulated depreciation and amortization.
-Depreciation of plant and equipment is provided over the estimated useful lives of the respective assets on a straight-line basis.
-Estimated useful lives of the respective assets typically range from twenty to forty years for buildings and improvements and from three to twenty years for machinery and equipment.
-Leasehold improvements are amortized based on the underlying lease term, or the asset’s estimated useful life, whichever is shorter.
+Depreciation of property, plant and equipment is provided over the estimated useful lives of the respective assets on a straight-line basis.
+Estimated useful lives of the respective assets typically range from

-We record expense for operating leases by recognizing the minimum lease payments on a straight-line basis, beginning on the date that the lessee takes possession or control of the property.
-A number of our operating lease agreements contain provisions for tenant improvement allowances, rent holidays, rent concessions, and/or rent escalations.
+We record expense for operating leases on a straight-line basis, beginning on the date that we take possession or control of the property.
+Several of our operating lease agreements contain provisions for tenant improvement allowances, rent holidays, rent concessions, and/or rent escalations.

 Incentive payments received from landlords are recorded as deferred lease incentives and are amortized over the underlying lease term on a straight-line basis as a reduction of rent expense.
 When the terms of an operating lease provide for periods of free rent, rent concessions, and/or rent escalations, we establish a deferred rent liability for the difference between the scheduled rent payment and the straight-line rent expense recognized.
 This deferred rent liability is also amortized over the underlying lease term on a straight-line basis as a reduction of rent expense.